Read our blogs:

 By removing the ovaries, oophorectomy stops the production of estrogen and progesterone.
 If you are premenopausal, this will permanently end your menstrual periods and lead to early menopause.

 Learn more about early menopause and how to manage its symptoms.

-Some support groups are tailored to people with BRCA1/2 gene mutations and those with BRCA1/2-related breast cancers.
+Some support groups are tailored to people with BRCA1 or BRCA2 (BRCA1/2) inherited gene mutations and those with BRCA1/2-related breast cancers.

 Our Support section offers a list of resources to help you find local and online support groups.
-For example, FORCE offers online support for women at higher risk of breast, ovarian or other cancers related to family history or inherited gene mutations.
+For example, FORCE provides online and telephone support and a resource guide for individuals and caregivers affected by hereditary breast, ovarian and other cancers.

 Sharsheret offers online support for Jewish women affected by hereditary breast and/or ovarian cancer.